 - 1 medium red onion (145g) finely chopped

-- 1 stalk of celery finely chopped
+- 2 stalks of celery finely chopped

-- 1 medium carrot finely chopped
+- 2 medium carrots peeled then finely chopped

-- 3 cloves of garlic minced
+- 3 cloves of garlic minced or put through a garlic press

 - 1 teaspoon dried oregano

-- ¼ teaspoon of dried red chilli flakes
+- ⅛ teaspoon of dried red chilli flakes

 - 1 medium red bell pepper pith and seeds removed, then chopped into smallish chunks

-- 1 14.5oz can of diced/chopped tomatoes (1x 400g can) + ¼ cup of water to catch any tomatoes left in the can
+- 1 14.5oz can of / 1 x 400g can diced/chopped tomatoes + ¼ cup of water to catch any tomatoes left in the can

 - ½ cup of orzo (100g) dry weight

-- 3 cups of spinach (60g)
+- 3 cups / 60g of baby spinach

-- ¼ teaspoon cracked black pepper
+- ¼ teaspoon freshly ground black pepper + more for serving

 Instructions

-- Add three minced cloves of garlic, 1 teaspoon of dried oregano and ¼ teaspoon of dried red chilli flakes to the pan then cook for about a minute.
-Pour 1 can of chopped/diced tomatoes into the pan.
-Add about ¼ cup of water to the can, give it a swirl to catch any remaining tomatoes.
-Pour the water into the pan also.Add the chopped red bell pepper then stir well.
+- Add three minced cloves of garlic, 1 teaspoon of dried oregano, half a teaspoon of dried coriander adn a pinch of red chilli flakes to the pan then cook for about a minute.
+Add the chopped red bell peppers then stir well.Pour 1 can of chopped/diced tomatoes into the pan.
+Add about a quarter cup of water to the can and give it a swirl to catch any remaining tomatoes.
+Pour the water into the pan also.

-- Pour the stock into the pan along with half a tablespoon of fresh thyme leaves, ¼ teaspoon of salt and ¼ teaspoon of cracked black pepper.Add the orzo to the soup.
-Bring the soup to the boil then reduce the heat and simmer for 10 minutes stirring all the time.
+- Pour the stock into the pan and season with salt and freshly ground black pepper.
+Simmer for 8-10 minutes stirring occasionally.Add the orzo to the soup.
+Bring the soup to a boil then reduce the heat and simmer for 10 minutes stirring all the time.

 Notes